OrBin/gramhopper/README.md

  then select the new bot and click `Disable`.

 ### Enable nicknames for user-based rules
+To use user nicknames, you have to get the user IDs first.

+#### Getting user ID in Telegram
+Getting a Telegram user ID can be done using [@userinfobot](https://telegram.me/userinfobot):
+* Go to [@userinfobot](https://telegram.me/userinfobot) and press "START".
+    The bot will then print your user ID.
+* For getting ID of another user, just forward a message from this user and the bot will print their user ID.

+#### Mapping nicknames to user IDs
 To use user nicknames, `~/.gramphopper/users.json` should contain an object in which the keys are nicknames and the values are user IDs, for example:
 ```json